ComputerMentorsGroup/MTA-SoftwareDev/Lesson-4/README.md

 6. Aspnet_isapi.dll forwards the response to IIS which is then turned over to the web page client computer.

 **Prior to execution each ASP.NET page is converted into a class.
 The class derives most of its functionality from the System.Web.UI.Page class, which provies properties such as: Request, Response, Session, and Server**

+## Example:
+In a typical contact form, after you enter information a hit the submit button, the page can process the submitted data to take an ACTION.
+The action might be to submit to a database or send an email.
+A **POSTBACK** occurs, which may appear to load the same page over again, but is actually submitting the data by posting back to the same web page for processing.
+Other times the page may process and post a Thank You message to a new page as confirmation.